JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 {{< figure src="images/jaeger_traces_compare.png" width=700 caption="Web UI with new item" >}}

 Click on "Compare Traces".
-A new window will show up displaying the traces in a visual flow next to each other.
+A new window will show up, displaying the traces in a visual flow next to each other.
 This also shows a different collection of spans for the Java and Python part to the left and an identical one for the backend on the right.

 {{< figure src="images/jaeger_flow_compare.png" width=700 caption="Web UI with new item" >}}